whdinata/mestara-034cd/mentorship.md

         actions: []
       - title: Webinar
         subtitle: >-
-          Every week mentees will attend a webinar with women who work in the field as the speakers.
+          Weekly webinar and talkshow series presented by expert women in the field
         content: >-
           The webinars cover different topics to navigate life after university and successfully transition into their career.